Skip to main content

 Prerequisites

-• The Surface Light settings in Riverology control how light interacts with the river water surface.
-These parameters define absorption, scattering, reflectivity, and specular characteristics that determine the visual appearance of your river.
+Surface Light settings control how light interacts with river water - absorption, scattering, reflectivity, and specular characteristics.
+Properly configured settings achieve realistic water responding to scene lighting.

 Step-by-step